Aleksandr Lyapunov: Early life

 Lyapunov was born in Yaroslavl, Russian Empire.
 His father Mikhail Vasilyevich Lyapunov (1820–1868) was an astronomer employed by the Demidov Lyceum.
 His brother, Sergei Lyapunov, was a gifted composer and pianist.
 In 1863, M. V. Lyapunov retired from his scientific career and relocated his family to his wife's estate at Bolobonov, in the Simbirsk province (now Ulyanovsk Oblast).
 After the death of his father in 1868, Aleksandr Lyapunov was educated by his uncle R. M. Sechenov, brother of the physiologist Ivan Mikhailovich Sechenov.
 At his uncle's family, Lyapunov studied with his distant cousin Natalia Rafailovna, who became his wife in 1886.
 In 1870, his mother moved with her sons to Nizhny Novgorod, where he started the third class of the gymnasium.
 He graduated from the gymnasium with distinction in 1876.

 Education

 In 1876, Lyapunov entered the Physico-Mathematical department at the University of Saint Petersburg, but after one month he transferred to the Mathematics department of the university.

 Among the Saint Petersburg mathematics professors were Chebyshev and his students Aleksandr Nikolaevich Korkin and Yegor Ivanovich Zolotarev.
 Lyapunov wrote his first independent scientific works under the guidance of the professor of mechanics, D. K. Bobylev.
 In 1880 Lyapunov received a gold medal for a work on hydrostatics.
 This was the basis for his first published scientific works On the equilibrium of a heavy body in a heavy fluid contained in a vessel of a fixed form and On the potential of hydrostatic pressure.
 Lyapunov also completed his university course in 1880, two years after Andrey Markov who had also graduated at Saint Petersburg University.
 Lyapunov maintained scientific contact with Markov throughout his life.

 Teaching and research

-A major theme in Lyapunov's research was the stability of a rotating fluid mass with possible astronomical application.
-This subject was proposed to Lyapunov by Chebyshev as a topic for his masters thesis which he submitted in 1884 with the title On the stability of ellipsoidal forms of rotating fluids.